BasilTas/collectiveaccess-docker-starter-kit/README.md

 # CollectiveAccess Docker Starter Kit
 [Note: since working through this process, it has become apparent that even with steps taken to maximise resources, CollectiveAccess in a Docker environment, even on an up-to-date Windows 11 PC, is painfully slow in operation, and slower than running under Windows IIS.
 Further investigations have proved that the fastest option in a Windows environment is to set it up entirely within a WSL2 (Windows Subsystem for Linux) environment.
 This is substantially faster than an existing Windows IIS instance we have been using for several years.]
+See See: https://github.com/BasilTas/collectiveaccess-for-windows-wsl

 A modern, reproducible Docker environment for running **CollectiveAccess** (Providence + Pawtucket) with: